dfelinto/blender-manual/modifiers/modify/vertex_weight.rst

 :guilabel:`Vertex Weight Proximity` modifier.
-To do so, edit :guilabel:`Lowest Dist` and :guilabel:`Highest Dist` so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight…
+To do so, edit :guilabel:`Lowest Dist` and :guilabel:`Highest Dist` so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight...

 Now add a :guilabel:`Wave` modifier, set it to your liking, and use the same vertex group to control it.